Quantum Metrology in Open Systems: Dissipative Cram\'{e}r-Rao Bound

 On the other hand, here the exact QFIs are obtained as

-Again it is evident that the ratio of the bound (\ref{ep1}) and the exact value (\ref{ep11}) is always $(e^{2\Gamma}-e^{\Gamma})/(e^{2\Gamma}+1)$(\ref{ep2}); and the exact value (\ref{ep12}), for large $N$s, goes to $1$, and the ratio of the bound.
-These results also exhibit correct scalings.
+Again it is evident that the ratio of the bound (\ref{ep1}) and the exact value (\ref{ep11}) is always $(e^{2\Gamma}-e^{\Gamma})/(e^{2\Gamma}+1)$; and the ratio of the bound (\ref{ep2}) to the exact value (\ref{ep12}), for large $N$s, goes to $1$.
+These results also exhibit correct scalings and behaviors.